How To Help New York City & State During Coronavirus

 If you've recently recovered from COVID-19, your blood could contain antibodies that fight the virus and you could help save a life.
 Visit Mount Sinai for more information.

-You can donate meals through Frontline Foods, or directly to Elmhurst Hospital Staff.
-Donate Your AirBnB Rental to a first responder (but please sanitize it first!).
-NYC Health + Hospitals Covid-19 Relief Effort will help you donate to support doctors and nurses in New York City's public healthcare system.
+You can donate meals to hospital clinicians through Frontline Foods, or directly to staff of Elmhurst Hospital, one of the hardest-hit hospitals in the state of New York.
+Donate your Airbnb rental to a first responder (but please sanitize it first!).
+You can also donate to NYC Health + Hospitals COVID-19 relief efforts to support doctors and nurses in New York City with meals (many don't have time for lunch and dinner breaks), groceries (there's no time to grocery shop), hotel rooms (many of the staff don't want to go home and risk exposure to their families), laundry service, and scrubs.

 Advertisement